firstcontributions/first-contributions/additional-material/squashing-commits.md

     Commit message 2
 ```

-So now that you see the commits you wish to merge to one, we can move along into doing that with git rebase.
-Assuming you're already familiar with git rebase, we can starting squashing commits in the interactive mode of git rebase that you can activate like so:
+So now that you see the commits you wish to merge to one, we can move along into doing that with ```git rebase```.
+Assuming you're already familiar with ```git rebase```, we can starting squashing commits in the interactive mode of git rebase that you can activate like so:

 ```
 git rebase -i